reecegeese/startup/notes.md

 <script src=""></script> applies javascript. src stands for source
 <input type="text"> asks for user input of text specifically

+javascript
-form.addEventListener("type") does nothing until form is called on <button type="submit">Submit</button> form is waiting for type submit like from button Other types can by onChange or onClick. onChange updates when something changes, click is click, and submit is enter in javascript const form = document.getElementbyId("emailForm") gets a form from html by the id const form = document.getElementbyId("message") gets a message from html by the id message.textContent = "text" adds text to a empty html tag like <p id = "message">
+form.addEventListener("type") does nothing until form is called on <button type="submit">Submit</button> form is waiting for type submit like from button Other types can by onChange or onClick. onChange updates when something changes, click is click, and submit is enter in javascript const form = document.getElementbyId("emailForm") gets a form from html by the id const form = document.getElementbyId("message") gets a message from html by the id message.textContent = "text" changes whatever function to what is after the = sign like <p id = "message">
-message.style.color = "color" ignores css and styles in javascript what tags do. p, span, div
+message.style.color = "color" ignores css and styles in javascript. changes the text color message.style.backgroundColor is for the background color what tags do. p, span, div

 css how to select things
 "#" is how you get an id
 . is how you get a class
+font-family for font type
+background-color to change color
+font-weight: bold; makes text bold
+display: flex chnages the display to flex whichs places stuff in rows
+flex-direction: column changes the flex's direction to columns

 javascript arrays